-• -- library or -1: Show data from the library database instead of the files' tags.

-- --output or -o: Path for an output file.
-If not informed, will print the data in the console. - -- append: Appends the data to the file instead of writing.
+- -- library or -1: Show data from the library database instead of the files' tags. - --output or -o: Path for an output file.
+If not informed, will print the data in the console. - -- append: Appends the data to the file instead of writing. - --format or -f: Specifies the format the data will be exported as.
+If not informed, JSON will be used by default.
+The format options include csv, json, jsonlines and xml.

 To configure the plugin, make a export: section in your configuration file.
-Under the json key, these options are available:
+For JSON export, these options are available under the json and jsonlines keys:

-- ensure_ascii: Escape non-ASCII characters with \uXXXX entities. - indent: The number of spaces for indentation. - separators: A [item_separator, dict_separator] tuple. - sort_keys: Sorts the keys in JSON dictionaries.
+- ensure\ascii: Escape non-ASCII characters with \uXXXX entities. - indent: The number of spaces for indentation. - separators: A [item\separator, dict\separator] tuple. - sort\keys: Sorts the keys in JSON dictionaries.